-All of those shareholders of Lawson Software who had been hoping that perpetually hungry software giant Oracle might take a run at its much smaller software rival are no doubt sorely disappointed--and perhaps have lost a bit of money--now that Lawson has accepted the original and unsolicited offer that Golden Gate Capital and its ERP software brand, Infor, made back in March.
+All of those shareholders of Lawson Software who had been hoping that perpetually hungry software giant Oracle might take a run at its much smaller software rival are no doubt sorely disappointed–and perhaps have lost a bit of money–now that Lawson last week accepted the original and unsolicited offer that Golden Gate Capital and its ERP software brand, Infor, made back in March.

 Golden Gate offered $11.25 per share to take over Lawson.
 The reason for disappointment, if there is any, is that Lawson shares were trading as high as $13.06 a pop when people thought that someone might make a better offer, or that Lawson might play coy and hold out for more dough from the private equity giant.
 That original deal valued Lawson at $1.83 billion, net of cash and debts, and after Lawson said this morning before Wall Street opened that it had accepted the deal, the shares bled off 8.5 percent to $11.10.